-Amanda Jackson’s work describes human relationships whilst looking for the universal and the extraordinary in life’s ordinary moments.
+Amanda’s work describes human relationships whilst looking for the extraordinary in life’s ordinary moments.

 “The textures of hair, fabric and skin and their luminescent qualities fascinate me in my figure studies”, says Amanda.
-“I take a minimal approach to the balancing of shape and tone while exploiting light effects, body language and colour symbolism and a painterly surface to set atmosphere or mood.
+She takes a minimal approach to the balancing of shape and tone.

 The body language, the colour symbolism as well as a painterly surface, help Amanda to set her moody atmospheres.